Credit: Belmont Park

 Credit: Catamaran Resort Hotel

 One of the best things about San Diego is that no matter what time of year it is, you can almost always dine outside.
 That’s why at Oceana Coastal Kitchen, outdoor seating is an unequivocal no-brainer!
-With a salty breeze and the shore only a few steps away, this waterfront San Diego restaurant is perfect for any occasion.
+With a salty breeze and the shore only a few steps away, this waterfront San Diego restaurant is a dream.Ā

 Oceana doesn’t just serve lunch and dinner.
-If you come on Sunday, indulge in their brunch offerings with highlights like rosemary prime rib, Island Shrimp Salad and tangy mimosas.
-Oceana Coastal Kitchen also has weekly specials, including $15 sushi, craft cocktails and flatbreads on Monday and Tuesday (5:30-7 p.m.), half-priced bottles of wine on Thursday (5:30-9 p.m.) and live entertainment on Wednesdays and Thursdays (6-9 p.m.)!
+If you come in the a.m., indulge in their breakfast and brunch offerings.
+Menu highlights include the Kalua pork Benedict, skillet cinnamon roll and tangy mimosas.
+Oceana Coastal Kitchen also has weekly specials, including their Maki + Sake deal on Mondays (5:30-7 p.m.).
+Another choice is their half-priced bottles of wine on Thursdays (6-9 p.m.) with live music.
 It’s the ideal spot for a first date, girls’ night out and everything in between.

 Location: Mission Bay